 On July 9, 1941, British cryptologists help break the secret code used by the German army to direct ground-to-air operations on the Eastern front.

 Now, with the German invasion of Russia, the Allies needed to be able to intercept coded messages transmitted on this second, Eastern, front.
-The first breakthrough occurred on July 9, regarding German ground-air operations, but various keys would continue to be broken by the British over the next year, each conveying information of higher secrecy and priority than the next.
+The first breakthrough occurred on July 9, regarding German ground-air operations, but various keys would continue to be broken by the British over the next year, each conveying information of higher secrecy and priority than the last.
 (For example, a series of decoded messages nicknamed “Weasel” proved extremely important in anticipating German anti-aircraft and antitank strategies against the Allies.)
 These decoded messages were regularly passed to the Soviet High Command regarding German troop movements and planned offensives, and back to London regarding the mass murder of Russian prisoners and Jewish concentration camp victims.
 Turing personally broke Enigma code that was used by U-boats attacking North Atlantic shipping lanes.